impostorsguides/impostorsguides.github.io/rbenv/part-3/3-ah-content.md

 In addition to the description of what this file does, I see it's also authored by someone named Chet Ramey, and is part of the Free Software foundation.
 There's also the comment that "This file is part of GNU Bash, the Bourne Again Shell".
 All this makes me wonder whether this script was copied from somewhere else, and included here.

-I search for the commit which introduced this file, and I find it [here](https://github.com/rbenv/rbenv/pull/528/commits/8facb3b3a790fd275a4e8d5f4de474bbd837c040), along with this description:
+I search for the commit which introduced this file, and I find it [here](https://github.com/rbenv/rbenv/pull/528/commits/8facb3b3a790fd275a4e8d5f4de474bbd837c040){:target="_blank" rel="noopener"}, along with this description:

 <center style="margin-bottom: 3em">
   <img src="/assets/images/screenshot-19mar2023-147pm.png" width="90%" style="border: 1px solid black; padding: 0.5em">
 </center>

 Looks like the file was borrowed from the bash source code.
-I was actually curious about whether these files were different, so I found [the location of the source code](https://ftp.gnu.org/gnu/bash/) on GNU's website, searched for "bash-3.2.48", and downloaded the ".tar.gz" compressed file.
+I was actually curious about whether these files were different, so I found [the location of the source code](https://ftp.gnu.org/gnu/bash/){:target="_blank" rel="noopener"} on GNU's website, searched for "bash-3.2.48", and downloaded the ".tar.gz" compressed file.
 I unzipped it and found the "shobj-conf" file, and ran `sha256sum <path/to/file>` on it.
 I then did the same with the file inside RBENV, to see if the two files generated the same checksum.
 Turns out they don't, however I suspect it's because one of the files has some indentation that the other does not.
 I can't prove this without diffing each file line-by-line, and that seems like overkill for this question.

 One of the things I was wondering is what each of these environment variables does, what each one is responsible for.
-While Googling for "shopj-conf", I came across [this link](https://web.archive.org/web/20220716090040/https://tiswww.case.edu/php/chet/readline/README), which references some (but not all) of the names used for our env vars:
+While Googling for "shopj-conf", I came across [this link](https://web.archive.org/web/20220716090040/https://tiswww.case.edu/php/chet/readline/README){:target="_blank" rel="noopener"}, which references some (but not all) of the names used for our env vars:

 ```
 In the stanza for your operating system-compiler pair, you will need to